340:25-5-190. Service of process

 (a) Authority.
 Oklahoma Human Services Child Support Services (CSS) follows the provisions of Section 2004 of Title 12 of the Oklahoma Statutes (12 O.S. § 2004) for service of process.
-CSS uses the most cost effective and efficient method of service of process depending on what is most appropriate under the facts of the case. • 1
+CSS uses the most cost effective and efficient service of process method depending on what is most appropriate considering the case facts. • 1

-(1) remedy sought may result in the obligor's incarceration including, but not limited to, indirect civil contempt actions; or
+(1) remedy sought may result in the affected party's incarceration including, but not limited to, indirect civil contempt actions; or

 (2) court may require a higher level of notice to the affected party including, but not limited to, actions to determine paternity.